 During the year, several interfund transactions occurred between funds.
-Funds were transferred from the ARRA Fund to the General Fund to acquire capital assets.
-Funds transferred from the Nonmajor Governmental Funds to the General Fund represent administrative costs associated with a grant award.
+The ARRA Fund transferred \$233,848 to the General Fund to acquire capital assets.
+Funds transferred from the Nonmajor Governmental Funds of \$12,294 to the General Fund represent administrative costs associated with a grant award and the elimination of an interfund balance.